canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 CharmBase is the base class from which all Charms are formed, defined by [Ops](https://juju.is/docs/sdk/ops) (Python framework for developing charms).

-See more information in [Charm](https://juju.is/docs/sdk/constructs#heading--charm).
+See more information in [Charm](https://canonical-juju.readthedocs-hosted.com/en/3.6/user/reference/charm/).

 The `__init__` method guarantees that the charm observes all events relevant to its operation and handles them.

 Take, for example, when a configuration is changed by using the CLI.

-1. User runs the command
+1. User runs the command:
 ```bash
 juju config jenkins_agent_name=agent-one
 ```
-2. A `config-changed` event is emitted
+2. A `config-changed` event is emitted.
 3. In the `__init__` method is defined how to handle this event like this:
 ```python
 self.framework.observe(self.on.config_changed, self._on_config_changed)